Ashes Tour Stats

 Nepotists v The Cricketers Cricket Club by Lukey Sparrow.
 Saturday June 1

-Nepotists v Chingford No Report.
+Nepotists v Chingford - Match Summary.
 Sunday June 9

 Nepotists v Putney by Lukey Sparrow.
 Sunday June 16